Tecate, California

-Tecate is an unincorporated community in the Mountain Empire area of central southeastern San Diego County, California.
-It is adjacent to (directly north of) the Mexico–United States border and the Mexican city of Tecate in Baja California; it is affectionately nicknamed Tecatito (or "Little Tecate") on account of its smaller size compared with the Mexican city.
-The community is best-known for the Tecate Port of Entry and nearby Tecate Peak.
-This area of San Diego County is somewhat desolate and rugged, located roughly an hour’s drive from downtown San Diego.
+Tecate is an unincorporated community in the Mountain Empire area of central southeastern San Diego County, California, United States.
+It is directly north of the Mexico–United States border and the Mexican city of Tecate in Baja California.

+It is nicknamed Tecatito ("Little Tecate") because of its smaller size compared with the Mexican city.

+The Tecate Port of Entry is located here, and Tecate Peak is nearby.